-At Barn2 Media we design and develop WordPress websites for a wide range of clients – ranging from individual bloggers to multinational organisations.
-All of these websites need some level of support and maintenance after the initial go-live.
+At Barn2 Media we design and develop WordPress websites for a wide range of clients.
+This ranges from individual bloggers to multinational organisations.
+All websites need some level of support and maintenance after the initial go-live.

-The aim of ongoing support is obvious – to ensure all the websites we design are kept secure, up to date, properly maintained and running smoothly.
-However in the past, a lot of the people we have worked with have declined any sort of ongoing support or maintenance for their website.
+The aim of ongoing support is obvious.
+It ensures all the websites we design are kept secure, up to date, properly maintained and running smoothly.
+However in the past, a lot of the people we have worked with have declined any ongoing support or maintenance for their website.

 It's so disappointing for us to see a beautiful website that we have designed go downhill due to poor maintenance and neglect.
 It makes me wonder why someone would pay for a professional WordPress website and then throw away their investment by not maintaining it.

-One of our biggest challenges as a WordPress web design agency has been to develop effective support services suitable for all our clients.
-Over the past few months, we have spent a lot of time analysing the way we offer support and maintenance to our clients.
-We have also considered why not everyone is prepared to invest in maintaining their website and our role in this.
+One of our biggest challenges as a WordPress web design agency has been to develop effective support services for all our clients.
+We've spent a long time analysing the way we offer support and maintenance to clients.
+We have also considered why not everyone is prepared to invest in maintaining their website.
+And most importantly, our role in this.

 This is what we have learned.

 Why WordPress maintenance is the hardest thing to get right

 As Operations Director of a WordPress web design agency, I have come across pretty much every possible issue relating to WordPress web design.
 Since we started in 2009, we have developed robust processes for WordPress design and development.
 This includes how to build new websites, how to quote for new projects and what to include in our standard prices.
 It includes how to communicate with clients, what tasks need doing when a website goes live...... the list goes on.
 Most of our processes are very well established.
 Apart from the odd tweak, they don't tend to change much over time.